What’s Natural about “Natural Flavors” ?

 - “The Complex Regulatory Landscape for Natural Flavor Ingredients.”
 Sigma-Aldrich.
 Sigma-Aldrich Co.
 LLC.
 Web. http://www.sigmaaldrich.com/technical-documents/articles/white-papers/flavors-and-fragrances/natural-flavor-ingredients-regulations.html.

 - “Northeast Organic Farming Association of Vermont.”
 VOF Natural Flavor Documentation.
 Vermont Organic Farms, 2015.
-Web. http://nofavt.org/sites/default/files/Natural Flavor Documentation.pdf.
+Web. https://nofavt.org/sites/default/files/uploads/docs/natural_flavor_documentation.pdf

 - “Toxic Ingredients Hiding in Your Food.”
 RSS.
 2015 MigrainePal, 2015.
 Web. http://www.blog.migrainepal.com/blog/2015/8/26/toxic-food-ingredients-hiding-in-plain-sight.